Film Studies Courses

 featured courses

-FALL/WINTER 2025-26 COURSES (SUBJECT TO CHANGE)
+TENTATIVE FALL/WINTER 2026-27 COURSES (SUBJECT TO CHANGE)

 1000 Level Courses

-1022 - Introduction to Film Studies POPULAR!
+POPULAR!
+1022 - Introduction to Film Studies

 What is a blockbuster?
 What is a cult film?
 What is digital cinema?
 Discover the answers to these questions and others in a broad introduction to the study of cinema.
 Students will learn the basic vocabulary of film studies and gain an informed understanding of the different critical approaches to film analysis.
 1.0 course

-Fall/Winter 1022 / 001 J. Wlodarz Syllabus
+Fall/Winter 1022 / 001 Instructor tba Syllabus

-Fall/Winter 1022 / 002 M. Raine Syllabus
+Fall/Winter 1022 / 002 Instructor tba Syllabus

 2000 Level Courses

-2159A/B - Disney (Disney Dream Factory) POPULAR!
+POPULAR!
+2159A/B - Disney (Disney Dream Factory)

-Benjamin Barber in The New York Times argued “whether Disney knows it or not, it is buying much more than our leisure time.
-It has a purchase on our values, on how we feel and think, and what we think about.”
-This course offers a closer look at Disney as one of America's most long-standing “dream factories,” examining the cultural narratives, industrial strategies, fantasies and ideologies that fuel Disney’s global impact in the 20th and 21st century.
+Benjamin Barber in The New York Times argued "whether Disney knows it or not, it is buying much more than our leisure time.
+It has a purchase on our values, on how we feel and think, and what we think about."
+This course offers a closer look at Disney as one of America's most long-standing "dream factories," examining the cultural narratives, industrial strategies, fantasies and ideologies that fuel Disney’s global impact in the 20th and 21st century.
 In addition to analyzing key Disney animated features, we will also look at the studio’s early cartoons, educational and advertising films, nature documentaries, live action films and propaganda shorts.
-We will study Disney’s relationship to art, politics and ecology and also examine the “invention” of childhood, notions of “family” entertainment and constructions of race, class and gender in Disney filmmaking.
+We will study Disney's relationship to art, politics and ecology and also examine the "invention" of childhood, notions of "familyv entertainment and constructions of race, class and gender in Disney filmmaking.
 Films might include Bambi, Sleeping Beauty, Tron, Snow White and the Seven Dwarfs, Song of the South, Steamboat Willy, Fantasia, The Lion King and Frozen.
 0.5 course

-Winter 2026 2159B / 001 Instructor: tba Syllabus
+Fall 2026 2159A / 001 Instructor tba Syllabus

 2164B - Animation/Anime

 This course explores the power of animation, with a particular emphasis on Japan.
 Students will study Japanese anime films and multimedia franchises as artistic expressions, as industrial products with relations to other cultural forms, and as objects through which consumers construct their social lives.
 This is a non-essay course, so the emphasis is on hands-on group work (analyzing images, putting together a sequence, researching anime's "media mix"), as well as regular forum posts and a final examination.
-The emphasis is on my own "otaku 1.0" history – science fiction, posthumanism, and apocalypse – but you will also have the opportunity to discuss your favorite contemporary animation.
+The emphasis is on my own "otaku 1.0" history—science fiction, posthumanism, and apocalypse—but you will also have the opportunity to discuss your favorite contemporary animation.
 No prior knowledge of Japanese is required.
 0.5 course

-Winter 2026 2164B / 001 Instructor: tba Syllabus
+Winter 2027 2164B / 001 Instructor tba Syllabus

-2212F - Adapting across Page, Stage, and Screen (cross-listed with English 2112F and Theatre Studies 2212F)
+2212G - Adapting across Page, Stage, and Screen (cross-listed with English 2112G and Theatre Studies 2212G)

 How does the shape an artwork takes contribute to its aesthetic and political power?
 When artworks flex across form and media how do their messages change?
 What did Marshall McLuhan mean when he said "the medium is the message"?
 How do genre and form shape social and political discourse?
 In this course, students explore these questions and more as they investigate texts that assume multiple cultural forms and represent a diversity of perspectives.
 0.5 course

-Fall 2025 2230F / 001 T. Nagl Syllabus
+Fall 2026 2252F / 001 Instructor tba Syllabus

 2254F - Classical Hollywood Cinema